NaderTate/Ecommerce-Store/adminPanel/README.md

 ---

-#### Another thing I liked to share, when a new order is placed, the admin gets a Whatsapp message with a summary of the order, this ensures faster fullfillment.
+#### Another thing I'd like to share, when a new order is placed, the admin gets a Whatsapp message with a summary of the order, this ensures faster fullfillment.

 ![message screenshot](https://res.cloudinary.com/dqkyatgoy/image/upload/v1703711280/Frame_26_hag6un.png)